guitarvydas/prep/presentation/Syntax is Cheap.md

 	- not list-only macros
 	- PEG (=> Ohm-JS)

+Lisp provides powerful macros, but using a list-only syntax.

+PEG provides lisp-like power using a character-based syntax.

 PEG libraries are available for many languages.

 Ohm is better than PEG because Ohm separates grammar from semantics.